 An important factor that physicians rely on in newborn diagnosis is heart rate (HR).
-A wireless hand-held singlelead 3D printed dry electrode electrocardiogram (ECG) monitoring device is developed and deployed for newborn HR assessment.
+A wireless hand-held singlelead 3D printed dry electrode electrocardiogram (ECG) monitoring device is developed for newborn HR assessment.
 The electrodes are 3D printed using conductive polylactic acid (PLA) filaments.
-A small subset of 3-minute newborn ECGs (n=5) with an average gestation period of 38 weeks collected at 500 Hz sampling frequency is used to ensure dry electrode single-lead ECG quality for rapid HR detection in newborn.
-To ensure signal reliability, statistical signal quality indices (SQIs) are computed such as kurtosis, skewness, variance, standard deviation (SD), and mobility.
-Furthermore, HR information is estimated using a modified Pan-Tompkins algorithm, and signal-to-noise ratio (SNR) in decibels (dB) is computed.
+A small subset of 3-minute newborn ECGs (n=5) is used to ensure dry electrode single-lead ECG quality for rapid HR detection.
+To ensure signal reliability, statistical signal quality indices (SQIs) are computed.
+HR information is estimated using a modified Pan-Tompkins algorithm, and signal-to-noise ratio (SNR) in decibels (dB) is computed.
 Device HR estimation is compared to a clinical-grade HR monitor.
-Average SQIs showed good parameters for skewness, kurtosis, and mobility, respectively.
+Average SQIs showed good parameters for skewness, kurtosis, and mobility.
 The single-lead ECG device provided an HR detection accuracy of 92.1% with a maximum of 10 seconds acquisition time from contact to detection.
-Visually, the QRS complex and T waveform are obvious in all subjects with a 16.34 dB average SNR, but P-wave is not clear due to high frequency noise present.
-It is evident that 3D-printed dry electrodes can be used for HR applications where R-peak and RRinterval information can be extracted from the newborn ECG.
+Visually, the QRS complex and T waveform are obvious in all subjects with a 16.34 dB average SNR, but P-wave is not clear.
+It is evident that 3D-printed dry electrodes can be used for HR applications where R-peak and RR-interval information can be extracted from the newborn ECG.
 This work is an investigation into dry electrode feasibility for newborn single-lead ECG for routine check-ups and remote monitoring applications.